Nandigouda/MyPlayWrightProject/README.md

 CI is triggered via GitHub commits.

 🤝 Contributors
-Nikhil Nandigoud – Self-initiated project for upskilling in Playwright, CI/CD, and reporting.
+Nikhil Nandigoud – Self-initiated project for upskilling in Playwright with JS, CI/CD, and reporting.

 🔐 Security Notice
 .env and test-data/ folders are excluded via .gitignore to avoid exposing sensitive credentials.